Clever/policies/terms-of-use-for-schools.md

 _Effective Date: March 30, 2015_

-Welcome to Clever’s Additional Terms of Use for Schools (the “Additional Terms”).
+Welcome to Clever’s Additional Terms of Use for Schools (the “Additional Terms for Schools”).
 If you are a School, please also review our [General Terms of Use](https://clever.com/about/terms) and our [Privacy Policy](https://clever.com/about/privacy-policy).
-If you’re not a School (as defined in the [General Terms of Use](https://clever.com/about/terms)), these Additional Terms do not apply to you.
+If you’re not a School (as defined in the [General Terms of Use](https://clever.com/about/terms)), these Additional Terms for Schools do not apply to you.

 Capitalized terms that are not defined below have the definitions given them in the [General Terms of Use](https://clever.com/about/terms).